 It is your responsibility to review the rules and requirements prior to submitting an application:

-- Master Angler application submissions will only be available via the online form below.
+- Master Angler application submissions will only be available via the online form above.
 No printed or emailed forms will be accepted.

 - At least one photo clearly showing the entire fish measured on a legible standard measuring device is required.